Ferdinand Wittmann: Victims

 The child fell ill on 22 October 1865, and received medical treatment from Vienna on the following day, once in the morning and the evening.
 On the night of 23 to 24 October, the doctor, Dr. Wiener, said that the cause of death was meningitis.

 Heinrich Schönborn (1804–1893) was the second pastor of the Kreuzkirche community and gave Wittmann permission for the translocation of his stepdaughter.

 Preliminary investigation

 On the request of Edmund Bärensprung (1816–1868), Chief of Police in Poznań, an autopsy was performed on Mrs. Wittmann's body.

 To determine the cause of death on 17 October 1866, the bodies of all the dead relatives of Wittmann were exhumed in Wollin's Protestant Cemetery.

 Criminal proceedings

 The jury trial was scheduled for 17 February 1868 and opened on 22 June 1868.
 His defender was the later Justice Council August Dockhorn.
 The charge was represented by Justice H. Schmnieden, represented in the appellate court in Poznań.
+Wittmann was convicted of murder and sentenced to death.
+His death sentence was commuted to life imprisonment on 14 April 1870.

 The procedure was also reported by the foreign press.